The Best Way to Save at the Grocery Store (No Coupons Involved!)

 We have also been following my friend Hilary’s advice to only buy what we need.
-You can read her blog post here: How to Save Money on Groceries—The Dummy Edition
+You can read her post here: How to Save Money on Groceries—The Dummy Edition

 Those two strategies together have saved us hundreds of dollars this month, and will continue to do so.
 Think of how much money we’ll save in a year!

 All because we know what a good price is now, thanks to our little price notebook.